vladmykol/mando-chatbot/README.md

 1. Push the latest changes to GitHub
 1. Login to DigitalOcean and use console
 1. Stop app to free up memory for a build, otherwise deploy will fail as container
-   `dokku ps:stop server`
+   `dokku ps:stop bot`
-1. `dokku git:sync --build server https://github.com/mykovolod/mando-chatbot.git`
+1. `dokku git:sync --build bot https://github.com/mykovolod/mando-chatbot.git`
 1. Check logs
-   `dokku logs server -t`
+   `dokku logs bot -t`